|

 (Source: Vision Insights, Decoder, Aug.-Oct.
 2025)

-- 48% of sports audio listeners say they're happy to support products recommended by heir favorite hosts.
+- 48% of sports audio listeners say they're happy to support products recommended by their favorite hosts.

 (Source: Audacy Music and Talent Study 2025)